located in Northern Europe

 One of the most popular digital services among Estonians is the digital prescription – a centralized, paperless system for issuing and handling medical prescriptions.
 A doctor prescribes medicine electronically and the patient presents their ID card at the pharmacy.

 In May 2008, more than 50,000 people gathered for the “Let’s Do It!”, a nationwide initiative to clean Estonia of garbage.
 10,000 tons of garbage was gathered in 5 hours.
-The movement has become international with 150 countries participating in 2018.
+The movement has become international, 158 countries and territories participated in 2018.

-Estonia’s export of goods and services exceeds 85% of our GDP.
-The major exports are electrical machinery and equipment, wood and wood products, and mineral products.
+Export of Estonian products and services is over 77% of our GDP.
+The major exports are electrical machinery and equipment, wood and wood products, mineral products.
 Main export destinations are Sweden, Finland, and Latvia.

 Main export destinations.